Requirements for the B.A. in International Affairs

 REQUIREMENTS FOR THE DEGREE (AS OF FALL 2022)

-B. The General Distribution Requirements of the University in English, Mathematics and Science, Social Sciences, Humanities and Fine Arts (the Social Sciences and Humanities requirements will be satisfied by completing the core curriculum courses below).
+A. The Proficiency and General Distribution Requirements of the University (the Social Sciences and Humanities requirements will be satisfied by completing the core curriculum courses below).

 International Affairs students will need to demonstrate language proficiency in a language other than English.
 Language proficiency is defined as: